inbo/tutorials/content/articles/spatial_mgrs/index.md

 - The **Grid Zone Designation** (GZD), e.g. `31U`, combines the UTM zone (31) with a letter code (U) that corresponds to a latitude band of generally 8° wide; hence each intersection defines the ***MGRS grid zone***.
+The letter codes in the GZD represent the latitude bands and run from ‘C’ in the south to ‘X’ in the north, dropping ‘I’ and ‘O’ in order to not confuse with numeric digits.
 - Each grid zone is further subdivided into ***grid squares*** (cells) of size 100 km, using the *UTM coordinate system* to define the cell border coordinates as multiples of 100 000 m.
-The **Grid Square ID** is a code of 2 characters that is unique *within* the grid zone, e.g. `ES`, with ‘E’ referring to a column and ‘S’ to a row.
 As grid zones get wider towards the equator, more grid squares are present in zones near the equator than in zones located much further north or south.
+The **Grid Square ID** is a code of 2 characters that is unique *within* the grid zone, e.g. `ES`, with ‘E’—the ‘easting letter’— referring to a column and with ‘S’—the ‘northing letter’—referring to a row.
+These letters follow the Latin alphabet (excluding ‘I’ and ‘O’) in eastern and northern direction within a UTM zone, neglecting parallel grid zone borders and repeating the sequence as needed in northern direction.
+  The starting letters at UTM coordinates `0, 0` determine both letter sequences in a UTM zone, but depend on the UTM zone number as specified in the rules of the lettering scheme [^7].
 - To specify locations ***with precision \< 100 km***, the **truncated integer coordinates** of the [UTM grid reference](#utm-grid) are added, thereby *dropping* the digits that represent the